 If you’re considering moving to Tennessee, it’s a good idea to scope out the state’s climate to determine if this area will be a good fit for you and your family.
 Weather is an enormous factor in deciding your next place to call home.
 Weather affects our jobs, commutes, physical energy, and overall mood.
-Take a glance below at some frequently asked questions about Tennessee's weather to discover if this area could be right for you!
+Take a glance below at some frequently asked questions about the weather to discover if living in Tennessee could be right for you!

 What Kind Of Climate Should Be Expected?